codescene-oss/codescene-vscode/README.md

 You may also look at our main CodeScene [docs](https://codescene.io/docs/guides/technical/code-health.html) on code health for more info.

+## Change Coupling

+Connect to your CodeScene subscription to enable the Change Coupling analysis.
+Looking at the Change Coupling will help you understand how files change together over time.
+It can be useful for navigating between related files, and can also make it easier to pinpoint other files that might need updating when working on a certain file.
+See more about Change Coupling on [codescene.com](https://codescene.com/ide-extension).

 ## Example screenshots

 *Issues are displayed above the affected functions.
 Clicking on them shows an explanation.*